AyazKaan/Discord-AO-DevChat/README.md

 `Join("GalacticRoom")`

-### Send a Test Message

-Send a test message to the joined channel:
+### Send a test message to the joined channel:

 `Say("Hello, can anyone hear me?", "GalacticRoom")`

-### Start the WebSocket Server

-Run the `bridgeDC.js` script to start the WebSocket server and log in the Discord bot:
+### Run the `bridgeDC.js` script to start the WebSocket server and log in the Discord bot:

 `node bridgeDC.js`

-### Start Capturing Messages from InterstellarChat

-Run the `fetcher.js` script to start capturing messages from InterstellarChat and sending them via WebSocket:
+### Run the `fetcher.js` script to start capturing messages from InterstellarChat and sending them via WebSocket:

 `node fetcher.js`